thedanisaur/ds_mtg/README.md

 Indestructible (Effects that say destroy do not destroy this.)

-Kindle (When this card is put into your graveyard from anywhere choose target creature you control.
-You may pay a number of souls equal to this card's mana cost, if you do exile this card encoded on a creature you control.
-That creature gains +X/+Y where X is this card's power and Y is this card's toughness.)
+Kindle (You may pay a number of souls equal to this card's converted mana cost, if you do transform it.
+Activate this ability only anytime you could cast a sorcery.)

 Morph (You may cast this card face down as a 2/2 creature for {3}.
 Turn it face up any time for its morph cost.)